Kayoze Irani

 Kayoze Irani is an Indian actor and film director.
-He is the son of actor Boman Irani.
+He is the son of actor Boman Irani.He is related to Zohran Mamdani through Mira Nair.

 Early life and career

 Irani was born in Mumbai, Maharashtra, India to a Parsi Zoroastrian family.
 He is the son of actor Boman Irani and Zenobia Irani.
 He completed his Bachelor of Arts in Film, Television & New Media Production from Kishinchand Chellaram College in Mumbai.

 After acting in Student of the Year (2012), Irani switched to direction and directed the segment "Ankahi" in Ajeeb Daastaans (2021) before working as an assistant director in Dhamaka later that year.
 He made his debut as a director for a feature film with Sarzameen (2025).